swarbler/bestof/gaming/vr.md

 	- **high resolution upgrade:** Pimax Crystal *($1599)*

 {: .upcoming }
-> The Bigscreen Beyond 2 is even lighter with much higher quality lenses, meaning a wider FOV, less lens glare, and reduced chromatic aberration.
+> The Bigscreen Beyond 2 *($1019, $1219 w/ eye-tracking)* is even lighter with much higher quality lenses, meaning a wider FOV, less lens glare, and reduced chromatic aberration.
 >
-> It also has an interchangeable face plate (Carbon Black, Nuclear Orange, or Crystal Clear) + adjustable IPD.
+> It also has an interchangeable face plate (Carbon Black, Nuclear Orange, or Crystal Clear), an adjustable IPD, and an option for a universal light seal.
 >
 > Resolution and refresh rate seem to be the same.

 > The Beyond is incredibly small and lightweight with OLED displays, but is individually fitted meaning that you can’t share the headset with others.
+>
+> This will soon change with the Beyond 2, however, as it has an option for a universal light seal.

 - **controllers**
 	- **under $200:** HTC Vive Wand *(~~$129~~ $89 for V1, $199 for V2)*